autonomy-and-verification-uol/ROSMonitoring/README.md

 ```
 The 'path' item refers to the path to the ROS project we want to instrument.
 The 'topics' is the list of topics we are interested in instrumenting (what the monitor will check at runtime).
 The keyword 'all' is used instead of listing all the topics.
 Using 'all', we do not limit which topics will be
 instrumented, and we instrument all the topics used in all the Python nodes contained in the ROS project.

-# Monitor
+# Oracle

-The monitor folder contains two subfolders: prolog and rml
+The oracle folder contains two subfolders: prolog and rml

 The Prolog folder contains the prolog files implementing the semantics of the specification language chosen: RML.
 In this folder we can find the semantics of the Trace Expression formalism (the lower level calculus obtained compiling RML specifications).
 Beside the semantics, we have the implementation of a monitor in Prolog, both for Online and Offline RV.
 The Online RV is achieved through the use of Websockets; the monitor in Prolog consists in a Webserver listening on a chosen url and port.
 The ROS monitor generated through instrumentation will communicate the observed events at Runtime through this websocket connection.
 The Offline implementation is simpler, it simply consists in a Prolog implementation where a log file can be analysed offline (after the execution of the ROS system).
 Also in this case, the events checked by the monitor are obtained by the ROS monitor, which in the Offline scenario logs the observed events inside a log file.
 The same log file will be later analysed by the prolog monitor.